 Degree – Bachelor of Science, Gerontology

-Denise is a national keynote speaker and founder of Drive, a culture consultancy firm that optimizes progress & profits for health care and senior living organizations.
+Denise is a national keynote speaker and founder of Drive, a culture consultancy firm that optimizes progress and profits for healthcare and senior living organizations.

 Denise became nicknamed “The Queen of Culture” when others started to notice that she had a bit of a vigorous addiction to it: not only did she found her culture consultancy, Drive, but she also founded the non-profit New Jersey Alliance for Culture Change (as one does) in between chairing the Marketing Committee for the National Long Term Care Administrators’ Board (NAB) and serving as an Executive in Residence at Cornell, her alma mater, where she received her Master’s in—ready for it?—Health Administration after completing a Bachelor of Science in Gerontology from the University of Scranton.

-Denise has dedicated her life to being both an excellent microwaver as well as a leader in the health care and senior living field—we won’t even mention the boards she serves on—but in her spare time she is proudly known as “The Servant of the Mutant Chihuahua,” as she’s the mother of a 26 pound-Chihuahua named JJ, as well as the mother of twin boys (who are not, as of yet, mutants…but give it time).
+Denise has dedicated her life to being both an excellent microwaver as well as a leader in the healthcare and senior living field—we won’t even mention the boards she serves on.
+In her spare time, she is proudly known as “The Servant of the Mutant Chihuahua,” as she’s the owner of a 26-pound Chihuahua named JJ, as well as the mother of twin boys (who are not, as of yet, mutants… but give it time).

 She lives on the Jersey Shore, her superpower is finding the positive in any situation, and she’ll fight anyone for an In-N-Out Burger.
 Denise has also visited every state in the U.S., in case you needed one more reason to hate her.

 What our clients have to say about Drive: